anthonycorletti/cloudrun-fastapi/docs/README.md

 In `cloudbuild.yaml` there is a step called `"create domain name mapping"` which shows how to create a domain name mapping for a cloud run service.
 You will have to place a substitution variable in the cloud build trigger for your api (`_MY_DOMAIN` as mentioned in `cloudbuild.yaml`).

+#### Google Cloud Scheduler Integration

+In `cloudbuild.yaml` there is a step called `"create google cloud scheduler job"` which deploys a google cloud scheduler job to make HTTP requests to an endpoint you provide.
+You will have to place a substitution variable for your api (`_MY_DOMAIN` as mentioned in `cloudbuild.yaml`).

+#### Google Cloud Pub Sub Integration